 One notable example of CD-ROM-related cybersecurity threats was the rise of “boot sector” viruses, which would infect the boot sectors of CD-ROMs, enabling them to spread rapidly and stealthily between systems.
 These viruses took advantage of the fact that many computers were configured to boot from CD-ROM by default, allowing the virus to execute before the operating system even loaded.

 Another significant security concern during the heyday of CD-ROM technology was the prevalence of “autorun” functionality.
-This feature, which automatically executed programs upon insertion of a CD-ROM, was intended to make software installation and usage more convenient.
-However, it also created a significant security risk, as it allowed malware to be executed without any user interaction simply by inserting a malicious CD-ROM into a computer.
+This feature, which automatically executed programs upon inserting a CD-ROM, was intended to make software installation and usage more convenient.
+However, it also created a significant security risk, allowing malware to be executed without user interaction simply by inserting a malicious CD-ROM into a computer.

 The widespread adoption of CD-ROMs also had implications for the distribution of pirated software and copyrighted material.
 The high storage capacity and relatively low cost of CD-ROMs made it easier than ever for hackers and cybercriminals to distribute unauthorized copies of software, games, and other digital products.
-This led to an increase in the prevalence of “cracked” software, which often contained hidden malware or other security vulnerabilities.
+This increased the prevalence of “cracked” software, which often contained hidden malware or other security vulnerabilities.

 Technical Tidbits

-2. CD-ROMs use Constant Linear Velocity (CLV) to maintain a consistent data transfer rate across the entire disc.
-This means that the rotational speed of the disc decreases as the laser moves from the inner tracks to the outer tracks.
+- CD-ROMs use Constant Linear Velocity (CLV) to maintain a consistent data transfer rate across the entire disc.
+This means that the disc’s rotational speed decreases as the laser moves from the inner tracks to the outer tracks.

-3. The smallest unit of data on a CD-ROM is known as a “frame,” which consists of 33 bytes.
+- The smallest data unit on a CD-ROM is known as a “frame,” consisting of 33 bytes.
 Each frame contains 24 bytes of user data, 8 bytes of error correction data, and 1 byte of control and display information.

-4. The error correction capabilities of CD-ROMs are based on Reed-Solomon codes, which can correct errors at the byte level.
-This allows for the recovery of data even in the presence of scratches, dust, or other physical defects on the disc’s surface.
+- The error correction capabilities of CD-ROMs are based on Reed-Solomon codes, which can correct errors at the byte level.
+This allows for data recovery even in the presence of scratches, dust, or other physical defects on the disc’s surface.

-7. The filesystem used on most CD-ROMs is the ISO 9660 standard, which was specifically designed for read-only optical media.
-ISO 9660 is a simplified version of the High Sierra Format, which was developed by a consortium of computer and optical media manufacturers in the early 1980s.
+- The filesystem used on most CD-ROMs is the ISO 9660 standard, designed explicitly for read-only optical media.
+ISO 9660 is a simplified version of the High Sierra Format, developed by a consortium of computer and optical media manufacturers in the early 1980s.

-9. The process of manufacturing a CD-ROM involves creating a glass master disc, which is then used to create a metal stamper.
-This stamper is then used to press the final CD-ROMs, which are made of polycarbonate plastic and coated with a thin layer of aluminum for reflectivity.
+- The process of manufacturing a CD-ROM involves creating a glass master disc, which is then used to create a metal stamper.
+This stamper is then used to press the final CD-ROMs, made of polycarbonate plastic and coated with a thin layer of aluminum for reflectivity.

-10. CD-ROMs are not only susceptible to scratches and other physical damage but also to disc rot, a form of degradation caused by the breakdown of the aluminum layer or the deterioration of the polycarbonate plastic.
+- CD-ROMs are susceptible to scratches and other physical damage and disc rot, a form of degradation caused by the breakdown of the aluminum layer or the deterioration of the polycarbonate plastic.
 Disc rot can result in read errors and, in severe cases, render the CD-ROM unusable.

 Trivia